Do I have to make an appointment to work with a tutor?

 - Schedule follow-up consultations.

-Thirty minutes is too short for a consultation!
+My consultation is too short!
 How can I get more time?

 You may need multiple sessions before finishing a project.
 Although tutors provide advice and guidance, you have the responsibility for applying strategies from a consultation to the rest of the document.
 Tutors should not be expected to go through every line of a document but to look at the overall document instead.